entdec/nuntius/README.md

 #### Mail
 Nuntius will look at a mailbox and for each of the mails will check whether it can find a route for it in any of the message-boxes.
+After delivery, on the next round of fetching mail, nuntius will move processed message to the Archive folder

 ```ruby
 class BarMessageBox < Nuntius::BaseMessageBox